xrandox/CS466-Web-Store/README.md

 I made a few example files in case you want to poke around/play with stuff

-Once we get the main file structure down all the work should be done on a dev branch and then pull requested to main, which I can merge as they come in
+Once we get the main file structure down all the work should be done on a dev branch and then pull requested to main, which can then be merged onto main assuming there are no conflicts (project this simple, there shouldn't be)

 I can go over things in more detail during our meeting, whenever we have it, if people need